-Celebrate Fall with a delicious, warm, and gooey, pumpkin goat cheese skillet dip.
-Decadent, earthy, and aromatic with fresh thyme, rosemary, and sage!
+Celebrate Fall with a delicious, warm, and gooey pumpkin goat cheese skillet dip.
+Decadent, Earthy, and filled with aromatic thyme, rosemary, and sage.

-> The savory side!
+The savory side!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.